 This phenomenon is not new.
-In the 60’s, when the Aswan dam was built in Nubia, entire villages were relocated by the Egyptian government because the old villages were soon to be submerged by the water of lake Nasser.
+In the 1960’s, when the Aswan dam was built in Nubia, entire villages were relocated by the Egyptian government because the old villages were soon to be submerged by the water of lake Nasser.
 With this incredible change in their lives, the Nubians sold much of their heritage on the local markets of Aswan and Cairo.
-Until the early 90’s much of the Nubian jewelry could still be bought in large quantities in the south of Egypt.
+Until the early 1990’s, much of the Nubian jewellery could still be bought in large quantities in the south of Egypt.
 Now it is almost all gone and local museums greatly value the small number of pieces they were able to keep.
-Some countries have tried to protect these objects under the antiquity laws, but it is very difficult to protect this heritage without proper evaluation and description.
+Some countries have tried to protect these objects under the antiquity laws, but it is very difficult to protect this heritage in this manner.